Wint3rmute/baczek.me/content/now.md

 It seems like one has to periodically embrace or fight against their own introspection and modeling capabilities.
-Developing mental models of various problems, systems and situations, especially in the context of the role that one plays in them, is no doubt an essential skill when it comes to any kind of engineering (or any job which is done by one than one person).
+Developing mental models of various problems, systems, and situations, especially in the context of the role that one plays in them, is no doubt an essential skill when it comes to any kind of engineering (or any job which is done by one than one person).
 Unfortunately, if the desire to constantly improve those mental models is let astray, it leads